Async Reader/Writer Lock

 }

-Exclusive lock should be destroyed if no longer needed by calling Dispose
+Exclusive lock should be destroyed if no longer needed by calling Dispose method which is not thread-safe.

-method the current flow keeping the read lock so you need to call Release
+You need to be in the reader lock to call the upgrade.
+After calling of DowngradeFromWriteLock method the current flow keeping the reader lock so you need to call Release method to release the lock completely

 Acquisition Order

 This lock does not impose a reader or writer preference ordering for lock access.
 However, it respects fairness policy.
 It means that callers contend for entry using an approximately arrival-order policy.
-When the currently held lock is released either the longest-waiting single writer will be assigned the write lock, or if there is a group of readers waiting longer than all waiting writers, that group will be assigned the read lock.
+When the currently held lock is released either the longest-waiting single writer will be assigned the writer lock, or if there is a group of readers waiting longer than all waiting writers, that group will be assigned the reader lock.

 Graceful Shutdown

-method is not thread-safe and may cause unpredictable behavior if called on the lock which was acquired previously.
+Dispose method is not thread-safe and may cause unpredictable behavior if called on the lock which was acquired previously.
 This is happening because the method doesn't wait for the lock to be released.
 Starting with version 2.6.0 this type of lock implements IAsyncDisposable interface and provides a way for graceful shutdown.
-DisposeAsync
+DisposeAsync behaves in the following way:

 - If lock is not acquired then completes synchronously